alex-r-bigelow/sanitized-wrangling-codes/codes.md

 ## HARD_TO_ISOLATE_FROM_SOFTWARE_ABSTRACTIONS.
 Raw data abstractions difficult to talk about in isolation from software abstractions
   - Conversations proved very difficult to for A-1 focus on how a person thinks about their data; participants frequently pivoted to talking about abstractions imposed by software that were often only loosely associated with the data model itself (such as git's model of remotes and branches with I-02, or Jupyter's statefulness with I-02 and I-13)
   - Other generalizations: "A spreadsheet," even though "Tabular" data was an option and we gave them the opportunity to rename it (although they may not have known)!
+  - Merged from prior RELIANCE_ON_ABSTRACTIONS_FROM_SOFTWARE code: Validated: People tend to turn to data abstractions that match some existing prior experience with software
+    - Discussion between A-1, A-2, reflecting on codes 5, 10, 14, 16

 ## SCOPE_CREEP_FEARS.
 Thinking about alternative data abstractions can provoke fears of scope creep
   - Conversation w/ I-06, I-07, I-08, I-09, I-10, I-11, I-12; all expressed similar concerns, particularly I-06.
 I-07 related a story about how they had almost forced a collaborator to do a lot of unnecessary manual labor to accomodate the needs of I-07's imposed data abstraction.
 Although there was consensus that exploring alternative abstractions can be very beneficial for the success of a project, it was cautioned that it also has the potential to cause misalignments in the vision of a collaboration.
 I-09 remarked that, as a scientific project advances, "you need to start closing doors along the way" (in reference to the many different, interesting questions / perspectives that you *could* explore, but choose not to in order to keep a project's scope reasonable)